psf/black/docs/usage_and_configuration/the_basics.md

 ### Output verbosity

-_Black_ in generally tries to produce the right amount of output, balancing between usefulness and conciseness.
+_Black_ in general tries to produce the right amount of output, balancing between usefulness and conciseness.
 By default, _Black_ emits files modified and errors messages, plus a short summary.